 When thinking about how to approach this problem myself, I wanted to look into these potential areas of improvement:

-• This program can encode most 7 bits per byte of source code, requiring at least 475 bytes to represent the 832 hex digits.
+- This program can encode at most 7 bits per byte of source code, requiring at least 475 bytes to represent the 832 hex digits.
 However, it’s possible to get upwards of 7.14 bits per byte; see my article about packing bits.
 That would get us to 466 bytes of compressed data, saving 9 bytes.
 Could >7 bits/byte be achieved with small enough code size to be profitable?
 (Spoiler: yes!)

-• Adding the newlines is costing quite a few bytes.
-The introduction of the digits 6a at each newline costs 12*8 = 96 bits, translating to 14 bytes of compressed data.
-Indeed, there’s a modification that doesn’t require introducing extra digits at newlines, saving a net of ~10 bytes; I’ll leave it as an exercise to the reader!
+at each newline costs 12*8 = 96 bits, translating to 14 bytes of compressed data.
+Indeed, there’s a modification that doesn’t require introducing extra digits at newlines, saving a net of ~10 bytes; I’ll leave it as an exercise to the reader! - Using BigInts comes with tradeoffs: although it offers a simple way to construct a large string of hex digits, manipulating BigInts requires more code size than regular JavaScript numbers.
+In particular, the

-• Using BigInts comes with tradeoffs: although it offers a simple way to construct a large string of hex digits, manipulating BigInts requires more code size than regular JavaScript numbers.
-In particular, the n suffix needs to be used for BigInt literals, and the BigInt() constructor is 8 bytes.
+constructor is 8 bytes.
 It could be worthwhile to explore other approaches that produce fewer hex digits at once, but don’t need BigInts.

 The first point is where most of the action is, so let’s dive into it next.